ptomblin/gpx_react/README.md

  * Replace the existing website

 ## Running.
-I've left some React stuff that I copied from a tutorial.
+This uses React and React-Redux.
 So to run it, you may need to do
 ```
     npm install